Saasufy/saasufy-components/README.md

 ### collection-browser

-Used for rendering collections as lists, tables or other sequences based on a specific view.
+Used for rendering collections as lists, tables or other sequences based on a specific view using a template.
 Supports pagination by allowing you to specify custom buttons or links to navigate between pages.
 Can also perform basic CRUD operations such as deleting or creating records.

 ### model-input

 Used for displaying and editing a field of a model instance in real time.

+### model-viewer

+Used for rendering models using a template.

 ### confirm-modal